-The effects of addiction on personality have been known for quite some time.
+Do you know how addiction can change someone’s personality?
+In fact, the effects of addiction on personality have been known for quite some time.
 Several studies have been conducted that demonstrate the effects that addiction causes on an individual’s brain and on their personality.
-The specialists at our drug and alcohol rehab center are here for you to guide you through your difficult times, and to help you start the recovery process.
+The specialists at our drug and alcohol rehab center are here for you to guide you through your difficult times.
+Moreover, they can help you start the recovery process.
+To learn more about addiction therapy services, call us today at 866.957.7885.

 How Addiction Can Change Personality